Vrzadek/theGunnersQuiz/README.md

   No issues other then that.

 ## Full testing
-To fully test my website I did the following tests using different browsers (google chrome, mozilla firefox) and devices (Samsung s21pro).
+To fully test my website I did the following tests using different browsers (Google chrome, Internet explorer) and devices (iPhone 12).
-I went through each page using google chrome developer tools to ensure that they responsive on all different screen sizes.
+I went through each page using google chrome developer tools to ensure that they were responsive.

-Links
-- Tested my social links on index.html, clicking popped out a new tab with the requested site as expected , both on mobile, mozilla, firefox, chrome and opera.
-Game
-- Tried completing the game on above said browsers and it did work like intended, clicked all the buttons and they also work like intended.
-- Ship drag does work for mobile, did not have time to implement mobile viability into the game after squishing out bugs for a minimal working product.
-- Found a problem where you can click the start game button many times enabling the computer so shoot as many times as you clicked after each turn. so I made the button hide until ships are placed on the board and disappear again after being clicked.

 # Technologies Used